 Mason jars are one of the easiest things to order in bulk, thanks to places that ship online straight to your door.
 My favorite place to buy ’em is from Amazon, which offers several sizes straight to your doorstep.
-You don’t even need to leave your home.
-What could be easier?
-Oh – and, since we’re asked by brides-to-be quite often, you can find mason jars with handles here.
-They’re pretty inexpensive, too!
+You can also buy them from the dollar store in-store or online.
+They have great pricing, just a buck apiece! :)

 Mistake #2: No decorative touch.

 A mason jar looks so much prettier with a decorative touch!
-Wrap in twine and lace or add a tag, like these handmade chalkboard tags by JoBlake, of which I happen to adore.
-You can turn a mason jar centerpiece (with flowers) into a nighttime lantern by removing the flowers and adding an LED battery.
-Or, if you want to use the jars as an escort card + drinking glass in one, just add a tag with a name and table assignment.
+You can turn a mason jar centerpiece (with flowers) into a nighttime lantern by removing the flowers and adding a candle.
+(You can even buy them pre-done from here.)

 Mistake #3: Ordering the wrong size jar.